Analysis | Brexit’s Cliff Edge Is Like ‘No Deal’ All Over Again

 2. What happens if the U.K. and EU can’t sign a trade deal?

-They would default to trading on World Trade Organization terms -- meaning the return of tariffs and quotas where none exist today.
+New and significant trade barriers between the U.K. and EU will come into force on Jan.
+1 as they would default to trading on World Trade Organization terms -- meaning the return of tariffs and quotas where none exist today.
+A border will go up along the Channel, putting pressure on the English port of Dover and its French counterpart Calais, while major aspects of how the frontier between the U.K. and EU around Ireland will operate remain under discussion.
+Manufacturers will face higher costs and see supply chains disrupted, while the freight industry has warned of the risk of chaos at ports as trucks moving goods into the EU without the right paperwork are turned back.
 Service businesses would face substantial additional paperwork.
 In banking and securities trading, the U.K. and EU have rolled out contingency plans to avert financial chaos.
 But data-sharing across borders could be at risk.

-For trade, yes, in that the “cliff edge” brings back fears of chaos at Britain’s borders.
-To avoid that, the U.K. government has backed down on plans to impose full border controls at the start of next year in an attempt to help businesses already struggling with the coronavirus.
+To try to avert chaos at Britain’s borders, the U.K. government has backed down on plans to impose full controls at the start of next year in an attempt to help businesses already struggling with the coronavirus.
 For the first half of 2021, most companies moving goods into Britain will get six months to file customs declarations and pay any tariffs due.
 But the rules won’t apply to goods moving the other way -- the EU has declined to reciprocate.
+Without an agreement in place to recognize professional qualifications, services like architects and law firms would also suffer.
+But unlike 2019, Britain’s bill for leaving the bloc has been settled and the rights of EU citizens’ broadly protected.
+Britons currently living in the EU member states will be able to stay and continue to work there.

 4. Will it go down to the wire again?

-Close enough to cost real money.
+Yes.
 As the Brexit fight dragged on through 2019, there were stop-start preparations for a “no-deal” split.
-The U.K. had plans to turn the main highway to the port of Dover into a holding zone for trucks.
+The U.K. had plans to turn the main highway to Dover into a holding zone for trucks.
 There were fears that bottlenecks could bring shortages of everything from fruit and vegetables to manufacturing components and vital medicines.
-Britain’s “Operation Yellowhammer” plan for “no deal” -- named after a songbird -- was activated in October.
+Britain’s “Operation Yellowhammer” plan for “no deal” -- named after a songbird -- was activated in October 2019.
 To maintain fuel supplies, officials put a fleet of 80 tankers on standby.
-Consumer and companies were stockpiling goods, from medicine and car parts to printing ink and booze.
+Consumers and companies were stockpiling goods, from medicine and car parts to printing ink and alcohol.
+In September 2020 Cabinet Office Minister Michael Gove warned that as many as 70% of trucks traveling to the EU from Dover may not be ready for the new border controls, an assessment that could lead to queues of as many as 7,000 trucks in Kent in a “reasonable worst-case” scenario.

 6. Has the pandemic changed anything?

 Yes.
-It’s disrupted talks and forced meetings to take place by video instead of in person in Brussels and London.
-Both Barnier and Frost were forced into isolation in March after showing symptoms of the virus, and Johnson himself went into intensive care.
-It’s also made governments and officials focus almost full-time on the pandemic, diverting resources away from Brexit.
+It has disrupted talks and compelled some meetings to take place by video instead of in person in Brussels and London.
+Both Barnier and Frost were forced into isolation in March after showing symptoms of the virus, and Johnson himself went into intensive care in April.
+It has also made governments and officials focus almost full-time on the pandemic, diverting resources away from Brexit.
 The EU, in particular, has been embroiled in tortuous negotiations to set up a giant fund to help the bloc’s recovery from the virus.
-On another level, Covid-19 has given both Britain and the EU a glimpse of what shut borders and broken supply chains look like.
+Covid-19 has given both Britain and the EU a glimpse of what shut borders and broken supply chains look like.
+It also means that if Britain does leave without an agreement, the economic costs and effects could be obscured by the much more extensive damage wreaked by the virus.

 For more articles like this, please visit us at bloomberg.com